craigbuckler/oldpines/src/pages/restaurant/#index.md

 ## Opening Times

-We are also open for tea, coffee, drinks, light snacks, and cakes all day in the lounge and restaurant area.
+Lunch is served from 12:00pm to 3:00pm.
+We are also open for tea, coffee, drinks, and cakes all day in the lounge and restaurant area.
 Please [book]([root]contact/) for parties of six or more.

 Dinner is served from 6:00pm to 9:00pm.
 Residents will always be guaranteed a table although it is advisable book if you wish to dine at a specific time.